 AI has the ability to revolutionize the retail industry by making webshops a possibility that helps companies in marketing their items based on the consumer’s past purchases and search habits.
 Retailers realize that excellent customer service is critical to running a successful business.
 Therefore, it is important to have the an effective customer service solution and AI does exactly that making customer service better.

 Offline stores can also benefit from AI in a number of ways.
 The next time you visit a store you may come across a friendly robot instead of a salesman.
 Consumers can freely ask as many questions as they want from the bot which they normally hesitate asking from an actual salesman.
+Let's say you're looking for a moisturizer.
+You can ask for product recommendations from the robot based on your skin type.
 Thus, the overall experience becomes interactive.
 Such machines and robots can also save a lot of time.

 Minimum Advertised Price (MAP) is the lowest price that a retailer can advertise the product for sale.
 Products sold at a price lower than their MAP price can badly affect the business for retailers.
 It also dissolves a brand in the eyes of the customers.
 Therefore, it is important to track the sellers who violate MAP pricing.
 Retail analytics firm, Intelligence Node, uses AI to help the brands selling online to prevent the violation of their MAP pricing.
 It tracks the products in real-time and monitors them.
 If MAP violation is observed, brands will receive a report about the reseller, and they can take actions against them.